decentdanoz/MinistryofEngineeringMaximalExperience/readme.md

 <!-- ETC Ecosystem Materials Scroll -->

-### Please also enjoy some Ethereum Classic resources, to help you create more Maximal Experiences.
+### Please also enjoy some Ethereum Classic resources, to help you create More Enjoyable Maximal Experiences.

 <table><tr>
 <tr>